Answered By: Abigail Caraccio Last Updated: Jun 19, 2018 Views: 7429

 Sentence matching scores represent the percentage probability that the sentence or block has the same meaning as the indicated source.
 For example, a score of 90 percent means that there is a 90 percent probability that these two phrases are the same and a 10 percent probability that they are similar by chance and not because the submitted paper includes content from the existing source—whether appropriately attributed (referenced or cited) or not.

 The overall SafeAssign score indicates the probability that the submitted paper contains matches to existing sources.
 This score is a warning indicator only.
 Your instructor will review your report to determine if the matches are significant or not and whether the proper citation was used.
 You should contact your instructor for questions about your SafeAssign score and how to lower your score.

-For more information on this topic, please contact Student Support at email@example.com.
+For more information on this topic, please contact Customer Care at email@example.com.